 There is a wealth of online resources and tools that will provide extensive knowledge and guidance when it comes to best design practice and accessibility.
 Here are some of the most important and useful:

-At Shout, we use a plugin called Stark to make sure we’re producing accessible user interfaces for our clients, and more importantly, their customers.
+At Shout, we use a plugin called Stark in Sketch and AdobeXD to make sure we’re producing accessible user interfaces for our clients, and more importantly, their users and customers.

 Do it Right.

 With all of the moving parts and complexity that software development brings, it’s easy to skip over some of the smaller, edge-case aspects of a project in order to meet deadlines and deliver a solution on time.
 In our experience, it’s these smaller aspects which often turn out to be critical for the success and longevity of the final product.
 Basic accessibility is one of these ‘smaller’ aspects.